 After several days, the male begins to accept the female and love is in the air.
 They begin to engage in bill clapping which I call “Heron Kissing.”
 Yes, I know, I am straying from the scientific names but this is after all a “Heron Love Story.”
 This part of the courtship is wonderful to photograph.
 Due to the very fast movement of the Great Blue Herons during this phase, very fast shutter speeds are essential for creating sharp images.

 Even after bill clapping begins, the acceptance of the female by the male is not finalized until he brings her twigs for the nest.

-The male now begins to gather nesting material for many days and can be frequently seen flying back and forth to the nest.
-This is a great time to practice flight shots as the heron will leave and come back to the same spot over and over again during the day.
+The male Great Blue Heron now begins to gather nesting material and for many days can be seen flying back and forth to the nest.
+This is a great time to practice flight shots as the herons will leave and come back to the same spot over and over again during the day.